coryjett/Rancher-to-Solo/README.md

 `kubectl rollout restart deployment`

-Check to make sure pods are usng the name control plane
+Check to make sure the pods in the default namespace are usng the canary control plane.
+You should see `1.22.6-solo`

 `istioctl proxy-status | grep "\.default"`